Administrative Support Workers - See "Occupational Categories."

 Sales Workers - See "Occupational Categories."

-Senior Pay Level Positions - Positions which include the Senior Executive Service, Executive Schedule, Senior Foreign Service, and other employees earning salaries above grade 15 in the General Scedule.
+Senior Pay Level Positions - Positions which include the career Senior Executive Service, Executive Schedule, Senior Foreign Service, and other employees earning salaries above grade 15 in the General Schedule.

 Service workers - See "Occupational Categories."